sara-nl/clouddocs/general-start.markdown

    images, this will help you keep everything organized.

 6. Finally, click _Import_.
 This will start importing the appliance from the marketplace.
-When the import is succesful, it will create an image and a template.
+When the import is successful, it will create an image and a template.

 You can verify that the process is complete by inspecting the _Template_